-Get to know cryptocurrency tax expert Clinton Donnelly and find out why prominent crypto whales seek him out for complex crypto tax reporting.
+Get to know crypto tax expert Clinton Donnelly.
+Learn why prominent crypto whales and high-net-worth crypto traders and investors seek him out for complex crypto tax reporting.

 I became interested in crypto tax reporting back in 2017 when many of my friends were making a lot of money on Bitcoin and had tax questions.
 In January 2018, I had the opportunity to join Crypto Tax Prep as a tax law advisor in a company that was the fastest-growing crypto tax preparation firm in the country.

 I talked with over 800 people about their tax situation.
 I developed a keen insight into the complications that were involved in crypto reporting.
 As a result, my practice exploded with some of the largest crypto traders out there.

 In 2018, we started preparing crypto tax returns.
 We specialized in offering a white-glove “crypto capital gains” calculation service.
 We also specialized in providing significant savings by using like-kind exchange.
 We spearheaded the reporting of cryptocurrencies on the anti-money laundering forms FBAR and Form 8938, which are required by law.